The Gamers (film): Plot

 The movie flips between following a group of gamers in a dorm immersed in a role-playing game, and their characters (played by the same actors) as they journey through a world of fantasy and wonder to defeat a being known as "The Shadow" and rescue a princess.
 The latter is theoretically a heroic quest, but while the game master attempts to foster in a narrative, the players tend to be more interested in their characters' tolerance for ale, trying to apply the sneak attack damage multiplier to siege weaponry, et cetera.

 The movie both makes fun of gamer stereotypes and plays the discrepancy between an optimal RPG plot and the events of an actual RPG session for maximum absurdity.
 Characters attempting something dangerous freeze as dice clatter in the distance.
 The party thief picks the pocket of a bystander, then steals that bystander's pants—not because he wants the pants in any way, but solely to see if his skill statistics allow it.
 One character, while present, does not interact with the others for most of the game, as his player is absent.
 When an unlucky dice roll causes the death of one character, the other players' characters mourn him for a moment, and then immediately start squabbling over the items he was carrying.
-Characters spring to action, then keel over as their players forget and are reminded that the characters are asleep, players argue and make snack runs, and their game is frequently interrupted by a girl from the same dorm who demands they keep quiet so that she can study.
+Characters spring to action, then keel over as their players forget and are reminded that the characters are asleep, players argue or cheer, and their game is frequently interrupted by a girl from the same dorm who demands they keep quiet so that she can study.

 The Shadow is eventually defeated, after a long quest, and the characters find themselves in a strange tunnel.
 On the other side of the door, they hear voices—the voices of their players, who are narrating the action in the hallway outside.
 Bursting into the room (as dictated by the players), the characters slaughter the gamers, then begin picking over the room for treasure.
 They discover that their entire adventure has been documented by the "strange sorcerers" they have just slain via their character sheets.
 In the midst of these revelations, the "Princess" (the girl who needs to study and is constantly interrupted by the gamers' noise) bursts in and reads them the riot act, thinking their outfits to be mere costumes; after she leaves, the adventurers seem quite stunned that their beloved Princess has such a foul mouth and temper.